TIBCO Scribe® Online Connector For Tools

 Sample Maps

-Note: To download the Sample Maps go to the Tools Sample Maps Knowledge Base article in the TIBCO Community
+Note: To download the Sample Maps, go to the Tools Sample Maps Knowledge Base article in the TIBCO Community.

 In TIBCO Scribe® Online, there is no mechanism for encoding and decoding information, adding custom messages to the Agent log, or pausing a Map.
-In addition, the requirement of a Query Block can be limiting depending on what you are trying to accomplish.Using the Query Block with the Tools SelectOne entity only returns one record with a datetime.
+In addition, the requirement of a Query Block can be limiting depending on what you are trying to accomplish.
+Using the Query Block with the Tools SelectOne entity only returns one record with a datetime.
 By using the SelectOne entity to start the Map, you can use Fetch Blocks to create sub-queries.
-For example, if you wanted to integrate Accounts and Customers into a Microsoft SQL Server database, you could do that within two Fetch Blocks.
+For example, if you wanted to integrate Accounts and Customers into a Microsoft SQL Server database, you can do that within two Fetch Blocks.
 You can use these Maps to learn about Debug also.

 These simple Maps attempt to demonstrate some of these concepts and how they can be achieved using the Tools Connector.
 Review the Block descriptions in the Maps that explain the purpose of the associated Block.